-Last month a man was arrested for indecent exposure in Ventura County for allegedly exposing himself to a woman in a store parking lot.
+Last month, a man was arrested for indecent exposure in Ventura County after he allegedly exposed himself to a woman in a store parking lot.
 The woman called police and reported that a man approached her in a shopping center parking lot as she was leaving the store.
 When she got into her car, the suspect, later identified as Garnett York, allegedly unzipped his pants and started fondling himself as he looked directly at the woman.
 York left the scene by the time police arrived, but they located him a few blocks away.

 Are you or a loved one facing a similar charge.
 For you to be found guilty of the crime of indecent exposure in violation of Penal Code section 314, the People must prove that:

-If you or a loved one is facing a similar charge of indecent exposure, contact the Ventura sex crimes attorneys at Wallin and Klarich, immediately.
-We at Wallin and Klarich have many years of experience successfully defending people charged with sex crimes.
-It is important to contact us as soon as possible due to the seriousness of the charges.
+If you or a loved one is facing a similar charge of indecent exposure, contact the Ventura sex crimes attorneys at Wallin and Klarich immediately.
+Our attorneys at Wallin & Klarich have been successfully defending our clients accused of sex crimes for over 30 years.
+Let us help you with your case today.

 With offices in Los Angeles, Sherman Oaks, Torrance, Tustin, San Diego, Riverside, San Bernardino, Ventura, West Covina and Victorville, there is an experienced Wallin & Klarich criminal defense attorney near you no matter where you work or live.